axelf4/axelf4.github.io/_posts/2020-08-24-rust-style-futures-in-c.md

 its user data field,
 so that the callback knows which future to toggle the status on.
-However this requires the future object to be pinned in memory, moving it would make the reference dangling.
+However this requires the future object to be pinned in memory, moving it would leave the reference dangling.
 Rust deals with this unsafety using the [Pin construct][rs-pin], that wraps a pointer type, `P`, and only permits operations that cannot move the pointee